codertd/react-hw/README.md

 ## Features

+### Client and Server code
+Under /src, there are both client and server directories.
+Client is a React app, while Server contains an express api.

 ### Unit tests via Jest
 Jest has been configured to mock css and binary assets.
 SetupTests.js is performing various setup of modules.
 Package.json has "test" and "testAll" commands that run tests locally with a watch, or without a watch so a branch can run all tests and report errors to fail the pipeline.